Lightning Lane Coming To Walt Disney World Resort Buses

 About The Author

 Ash Hales is a British Disney Parks writer and the voice behind Mickey From The UK.
-Based in the South of England, he's been visiting Disney Parks for over three decades and launched Mickey From The UK in 2017 to provide practical, straight-talking advice for British guests - without the American bias.
+Based in the South of England, he's been visiting Disney Parks for over three decades and launched Mickey From The UK in 2017 to provide honest, straight-talking news and advice for UK guests - without the American bias.